 - Slow cook on Low for 2 hours.
 Garnish with whipped cream, marshmallows, and peppermint sticks.

-Go Crazy for Caramel!
+Go Nuts for Caramel!

 Caramel and dark chocolate are perfect for each other.
 Caramel is pure sweetness and cream, whereas dark chocolate can be quite bitter.
 It is an opposites-attract moment that just works!

-Seek out a dark chocolate bar with caramel already in it or try a bite of each separate item together.
+Seek out a dark chocolate bar with caramel already in it, or try a bite of each separate item together.
 If you want a midnight snack that might raise some eyebrows, try dipping a dark chocolate bar into caramel sauce.
 This is one dark secret you won’t mind keeping all for yourself!

 Ice it Up!